-For the avoidance of doubt, and without limiting the generality of the above, the following types of entity that may be established under English law are also outside the scope of this memorandum: a general partnership, a limited partnership, a limited liability partnership, pension funds, a private registered provider of social housing or a registered social landlord (commonly known as a housing association), a credit union, a local authority14 and an educational establishment established under the Further and Higher Education Act 1992.
+For the avoidance of doubt, and without limiting the generality of the above, the following types of entity that may be established under English law are also outside the scope of this memorandum: a general partnership, a limited partnership, a limited liability partnership, pension funds, a private registered provider of social housing or a registered social landlord (commonly known as a housing association), a credit union, a local authority and an educational establishment established under the Further and Higher Education Act 1992 and a European Public Limited-Liability Company (or Societas Europaea).
 We also do not consider ISDA Master Agreements entered into on a joint, several or joint and several basis (for example, where a bank is one party to the ISDA Master Agreement and the other named party is in fact two separate entities).